j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 - Each window has fixed size and cannot be adjusted (dynamic window scaling might be implemented at some point, but no promises)
-- Gui interracts with ``Files`` folder.
+- Gui interacts with ``Files`` folder.
 Don't change data values of these files by hand unless you know what you&#39;re doing

     - only exception is the ``Files/map images``.
 Check sections for [Main](#main) or [Queue](#queue) for more info.